Theme Structure and Layout#

 Overview of theme layout#

-article_header_start
+article_header_start article_header_end

 Article Content

-article_footer_items
+article_footer_items prev_next_area

 Horizontal spacing#

-If one of the sidebars is not present, then the
+• If one of the sidebars is not present, then the article content will be centered between the other sidebar and the side of the page.

-will be in the middle of the page.
+• If neither sidebar is present, the article content will be in the middle of the page.

-to take up more width than its default, use the max-width
+If you’d like the article content to take up more width than its default, use the max-width CSS property with the following selectors:

 .bd-main .bd-content .bd-article-container {